Auto-Encoding Goodness of Fit: The Need for a Higher Criticism: From Local to Global Testing

 \subsection{A Global Perspective: Goodness of Fit for Uniformity - Higher Criticism}

 Neural networks are powerful universal function approximators \citep{hornik1989multilayer, cybenko1989approximation}.
-With sufficient capacity it may be possible to train $F_{\bm{\theta}}$ to \textit{overfit}, that is, to produce \textit{too} many mini-batches with large p-values.
-Under $\mathcal{H}_0$, the PIT posits p-value uniformity.
-Therefore, it is expected that after observing many mini-batches, approximately a fraction $\alpha$ of them will have p-values that are less than $\alpha$.
+With sufficient capacity it may be possible to train $F$ to \textit{overfit}, i.e. to produce \textit{too} many minibatches with large p-values.
+Under $\mathcal{H}_0$, the probability integral transform posits p-value uniformity.
+Therefore, it is expected that after observing many minibatches, approximately a fraction $\alpha$ of them will have p-values that are less than $\alpha$.
 This idea of a more encompassing test is known as Tukey's higher criticism (HC) \citep{donoho2004}.
-While \textit{each} mini-batch GoF test is concerned with optimizing for indistinguishability from the prior distribution class $\mathcal{G}$, the HC test is concerned with testing whether the \textit{collection} of p-values is uniformly distributed on $(0,1)$, which may be accomplished through the Kolmogorov--Smirnov uniformity test.
-See Algorithm 1 for a pseudo-code and Fig. \ref{fig:HC0} for an illustration of the HC process.
+While \textit{each} minibatch GoF test is concerned with optimizing for indistinguishability from the prior distribution class $\mathcal{G}$, the HC test is concerned with testing whether the \textit{collection} of p-values is uniformly distributed on $(0,1)$, which may be accomplished through the Kolmogorov--Smirnov uniformity ($KS_{unif}$) test.
+See Algorithm \ref{algo:HC} for a pseudo-code and Fig. \ref{fig:HC0} for an illustration of the HC process.
 HC and GoF form a symbiotic relationship; HC cannot exist by itself, and GoF by itself may over or under fit, producing p-values in incorrect proportions.